Colony Square Redevelopment

-The Colony Square project in Midtown Atlanta includes demolition and redevelopment of a mall and associated office space as well as the development of new retail and office space.
+The redevelopment of Colony Square in Midtown Atlanta includes the demolition of a mall and associated office space as well as the development of new retail, restaurant, entertainment, and office space.

 North American Properties